-- 3. Unhook the carriage safety chain, located at the bottom of the vertical mast . - 4.
-Turn the key switch on the control panel to the accessory position.
+- 3. Unhook the carriage safety chain, located at the bottom of the vertical mast near the battery box. - 4.
+Turn the key switch on the control panel to the accessory (#3)(#1) position to enable the battery-operated accessories.
 Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
 Remove the locking pin and swing the rest pin down below bed level.

-WARNING!
+(#3)WARNING!
 Failure to put front outrigger down before moving cutting head from the rest position may result in serious injury.